2018 Mission Leaders Conference

 Information Technology | 1.5 CPE

-- Technology is usually necessary in every aspect of ministry.
+Technology is usually necessary in every aspect of ministry.
 But how do you choose the right solution?
 What is the best approach to make the right selection?
 What are methods to insure you get what you pay for?
 What are pitfalls to look for in the selection process?
-After attending this presentation, you will understand best practices and biblical principles in technology selection.
+After attending this session, you will understand how to apply best practices and biblical principles in technology selection.

 Kurt Nelson, Michael Johnson, & Ed Weaver | Friday, 10:30 AM | President/CEO/ED as Fundraising Professional